Code-Institute-Submissions/janebmckenna-MilestoneProject3/README.md

 - While developing this project I referred back to code I had written during the task manager mini project.
 - After reading this materialise [tread](https://github.com/Dogfalo/materialize/issues/6464), I added the select.js file to my project from the materialize repo which solved the bug on iOS 13.
 - I reused some CSS code I wrote for Milestone Project two to hide a label, helping with the accessibility. .hidden{ border-width: 0; clip: rect(1px, 1px, 1px, 1px); height: 1px; overflow: hidden; padding: 0; position: absolute; white-space: nowrap; width: 1px; }
+- I reused a piece of js code from the mongodb project, a workaorund for validation of the select object.
+I have commented this in the js file.

 **Advice**